thefirehacker/TimeCapsule-SLM/doc/WEB_SEARCH_INTEGRATION.md

 ## Configuration

-To use this feature, users need to:
+To use this feature, users have two options:

+### Option 1: Immediate Use (DuckDuckGo Only)

+1. Click the web search button in the PromptBox
+2. Enable web search immediately - DuckDuckGo is ready to use
+3. Start using web search functionality

+### Option 2: Enhanced Search (DuckDuckGo + Firecrawl)

 1. Sign up for a Firecrawl account at [firecrawl.dev](https://firecrawl.dev)
 2. Get their API key from the dashboard
 3. Click the web search button in the PromptBox
-4. Enter and validate their API key
+4. Enter and validate their Firecrawl API key
-5. Start using web search functionality
+5. Start using enhanced web search functionality with both providers

-The system will automatically remember the API key for future sessions.
+The system will automatically remember the API key for future sessions and combine results from both providers for better coverage.